Current projects

 Partners: Axxence Aromatic, CLIB*, Fraunhofer CBP, LXP Group, Phytowelt GreenTechnologies, UPM Biochemicals (all DE); KU Leuven, VITO (both BE)

-Responsible at CLIB: Sarah Refai, Tobias Klement, Annika Thamm
+Your contact at CLIB: Sarah Refai, Tobias Klement, Annika Thamm

 The production of aromatics is crucial for the chemical industry.
 Currently, virtually all aromatic building blocks are produced from fossil oil.
 However, the availability of aromatic hydrocarbons from fossil sources will decrease, as less crude oil will be refined for energy use.
 The resulting gap between supply and demand can be met by using bio-based, renewable feedstocks to produce aromatics.
 This is addressed in the BIG-Cluster project ALIGN.
 It targets highly functionalised bio-based aromatics, which can be used in many different fields of applications, such as coatings, adhesives, or cosmetics.